tranquoctrinh/transformer/README.md

 <img src="https://www.factored.ai/wp-content/uploads/2021/09/image2-580x1024.png" width="350">
 </p>
 <figcaption>
-Encoder: The encoder is composed of a stack of *N = 6* identical layers.
+Encoder: The encoder is composed of a stack of <b>N = 6</b> identical layers.
 Each layer has two sub-layers.
 The first is a multi-head self-attention mechanism, and the second is a simple, positionwise fully connected feed-forward network.
 We employ a residual connection around each of the two sub-layers, followed by layer normalization.
 That is, the output of each sub-layer is LayerNorm(x + Sublayer(x)), where Sublayer(x) is the function implemented by the sub-layer itself.
 To facilitate these residual connections, all sub-layers in the model, as well as the embedding layers, produce outputs of dimension.
 </figcaption>
 </figure>